inveniosoftware-attic/flask-appfactory/docs/tut_app.rst

 The ``PACKAGES`` defines the list of resuable packages that Flask-AppFactory should load.
-The order of packages is important as templates, translations etc. is loaded according this order.
+The order of packages is important as templates, translations etc. is loaded according to this order.

 The ``EXTENSIONS`` defines the list of extensions that Flask-AppFactory should load.
 You'll see that in addition to ``myexts.sqlalchemy`` we also load ``flask_appfactory.ext.jinja2``.
+This extension is needed in order to make the template loader aware of the order of packages.

 Application factory